1 person killed after vehicle strikes house in Miami County - NewsBreak

 1 person killed after vehicle strikes house in Miami County

-BUCYRUS, Kan. — The Miami County Sheriff’s Office is investigating after a vehicle crashed into a home late Wednesday afternoon, leaving one person dead.
+BUCYRUS, Kan.
+(WDAF) — The Miami County Sheriff’s Office is investigating after a vehicle crashed into a home late Thursday afternoon, leaving one person dead.

-Preliminary investigation indicates the driver of the vehicle was traveling east on 223rd Street, went over some railroad tracks, lost control, went into a ditch causing it to go airborne.
+Preliminary investigation indicates the driver of the vehicle was traveling east on 223rd Street, went over some railroad tracks, lost control, and went into a ditch, causing it to go airborne.

 The vehicle then crossed 3rd Street in the air, struck a tree, struck the house and landed on its side, trapping the driver.